FelicianoAnthony/summry-api/README.md

 # Summry API
 ---

+- This is the backend for [summry_frontend](https://github.com/Anto-Gary/summry_frontend) repo
-- This repo will hold the API code.
+- This is the future data source for [shopify_scraper](https://github.com/Anto-Gary/shopify_scraper) repo

 ### Folder Structure
 ---
-1. appsettings.<environment>.json files
+1. appsettings.{{environment}}.json files
     * these files contain constants used across the API, DB connection strings, secrets, etc.
     * different files for different environments
+    * secrets will be removed once there is a deployment process that handles secret substitution

 2. ./ApiModels